ROCm/rocprofiler-systems/README.md

 - HIP kernel tracing
 - HSA API tracing
 - HSA operation tracing
+- rocDecode API tracing
+- rocJPEG API tracing
 - System-level sampling (via rocm-smi)
   - Memory usage
   - Power usage
   - Temperature
   - Utilization
+  - VCN Utilization
+  - JPEG Utilization

+  Note: The availability of VCN and JPEG engine utilization depends on device support for different ASICs.
+If unsupported, all values for VCN_ACTIVITY and JPEG_ACTIVITY will be reported as N/A in the output of `amd-smi metric --usage`.

 ### CPU Metrics